aphan1um/cloud63/roles/main-start-twitter-script/files/README.md

 # Twitter Collecting Script
-Uses Python and [Tweepy](https://www.tweepy.org/) package to gather tweets in real-time by through one's Twitter account.
+Uses Python and [Tweepy](https://www.tweepy.org/) and [Cloudant](https://github.com/cloudant/python-cloudant) package to gather tweets in real-time by through one's Twitter account.

 Needs to be connected with some database so it can be stored.
 However, incoming tweets might need to be preprocessed before being stored.